Lighting Fireworks By Hand

 But they have one other important advantage, especially over portfires: The flame can be switched on and off as required.
 Piezo ignition too means you can pull the trigger, light your firework, then let the trigger go to switch the flame off.
 This vastly improves safety as you’re not running around with a naked flame and it saves gas too.
 And unlike portfires, they don’t give off copious amounts of smoke!

 By “blow torch” we are referring here to a plumber’s torch that would be used for general soldering or brazing work.
-The brand most used by our Fireworks Forum members is the Rothenberger which has proved to be a sturdy torch that can withstand the UK weather, for example the Super Fire 2, costing around £90 but typically available for £60 or so from Amazon.
+The brand most used by my Fireworks Forum members is the Rothenberger which has proved to be a sturdy torch that can withstand the UK weather, for example the Super Fire 2, costing around £90 but typically available for £60 or so from Amazon.
 Another recommendation from professional firers is B&Qs “Go” system for around £40.

 (As a side note, the more expensive Rothenberger Rofire Global (£70-ish from Homebase as an example), doesn’t switch the flame off when you release the trigger and is therefore unsuitable for lighting fireworks.
 The cheaper Rothenberger Quick Fire does not have an adjustable flame, which can be useful in windy conditions).